chutianwen/invest/README.md

 Author: Tianwen (chutianwen123@gmail.com)

 ## Introduction
-This is a simple calculator to help you visualize investment details like net-income, yield rate and etc. By setting target paramters, you can cleary see how investment looks like and even find the better one by comparison.
-You will understand why people saying "mortage is the most common way of applying financial leverage"(CAREFUL, sometimes worse).
+This is a simple calculator to help you visualize investment details like net-income, yield rate and etc. By setting target parameters, you can clearly see how investment looks like and even find the better one by comparison.
+You will understand why people saying "mortgage is the most common way of applying financial leverage"(CAREFUL, sometimes worse).

 ## Requirement
 Strongly recommend to install the latest Anaconda in local environment, so you can rebuild the same environment by